 - understand the relationship between criminal offences and case law, and the role of counsel, judge and jury

-- apply, using appropriate problem solving methodologies, the criminal law to problems on selected offences in order to determine the likely outcome to issues
+- demonstrate an ability to apply, using appropriate problem solving methodologies, the criminal law to problems on selected offences in order to determine the likely outcome to issues

 - demonstrate satisfactory written and oral communication skills within an advocacy context

-- apply methods of legal citation and referencing
+- demonstrate an ability to apply methods of legal citation and referencing

-- locate, through research, and analyse primary law and secondary materials, relevant to topics considered in this course.
+- demonstrate an ability to locate, through research, and analyse primary law and secondary materials, relevant to topics considered in this course.

 |1.||Selected fatal offences against the person||11.00|